 Don’t leave the brush in water overnight

 Don’t even do this for a few hours with smaller brushes.
-When left in water for long periods the bristles start be become ‘L-shaped’ and bent.
-On the occasions when I have forgotten and left the brushes in a jar of water overnight, they do not recover.
+When left in water for long periods the bristles start be become ‘L-shaped’.
+On the occasions when I have forgotten and left the brushes in a jar of water overnight, I have found that they do not usually recover.

 Even when working on a piece it is a good habit not to leave the brushes you are not using in water.
 You can buy brush holders where you can rest brushes between uses.